-So I cut my flowers with the center circle of about 1-inch and the finished rolled flowers were about 2-inches.
+I cut my flowers with a center circle of about 1 inch and the finished rolled flowers were about 2 inches.

 Send the cut to the Cricut Explore Air 2 and cut out your flowers.

-To begin, take a bone folder to the petals of the flower to give them a bit of shape.
+To begin, take a bone folder to the flower petals and give them a bit of shape.

-Once the paper begins to roll easily I like to take the tool out and continue rolling the flower with my fingers, but whatever works best for you is fine.
+Once the paper begins to roll, I like to take the tool out and continue rolling the flower with my fingers, but whatever works best for you is fine.

 Roll all the way down to that base circle.

-If you use rubber cement you will have to hold the flower for a bit for the glue to take hold.
-Hot glue is quicker but makes the flower harder to shape one dry.
+If you use rubber cement, you will have to hold the flower for a bit for the glue to take hold.
+Hot glue is quicker but makes the flower harder to shape once dry.

 Repeat until all of your flowers are made!
 Don't they look pretty?

-Measure inside of the frame.
-Even though my frame is an 8×10 the inside actually measures 9.5 x 7.5 inches.
+Measure the inside of the frame.
+Even though my frame is an 8x10, the inside actually measures 9.5 x 7.5 inches.

 Cut a piece of matching cardstock to the size you just measured.
 This sheet of cardstock is going to go behind the rolled paper flowers.

-Once the glue is dry and the flowers are secure to the back cardstock sheet, you can put the back of the frame into place.
+Once the glue is dry and the flowers are secured to the back cardstock sheet, you can put the back of the frame into place.

-It is already looking really pretty and it doesn’t even have the name on it yet!
+It already looks really pretty and doesn't even have the name on it yet!

-In Cricut Design Space create your design using two different fonts.
-The fonts I used are Babbette and Belwe Std Medium, but of course, you can use whatever fonts you like.
+In Cricut Design Space, create your design using two different fonts.
+I used Babbette and Belwe Std Medium, but of course, you can use whatever fonts you like.

 Size the design to the size of your frame.
-My frame is 8 x 10 inches, and I made mt design 6 x 8 inches.
+My frame is 8 x 10 inches, and I made my design 6 x 8 inches.

-Weld the design to attach the letters together and cut out the design out of white vinyl.
+Weld the design to attach the letters together and cut the design out of white vinyl.